drj11/sheffield-councillor-location/README.md

 Manual step: Postcodes are converted to latitude/longitude using https://gridreferencefinder.com/postcodeBatchConverter/ .

+1 postcode was not found, I looked it up using Google Maps.

 ## Data correction

 Data has not been extensively qualified or assured.